Baddeley Brothers take Ravensbourne graphic design student ‘into the fold’ for foiled envelope collaboration

 Students team up and bond over foil blocking for university collaboration

-Two students from Ravensbourne University have once again created a unique and inspiring piece that celebrates uniqueness.
+Two students from Ravensbourne University have once again created an inspiring piece that celebrates uniqueness.
 Rose Lwin and Jada Perry elected to take part in the Imprint Impress project, which is a collaboration between Baddeley Brothers, the university, GF Smith Papers and Foilco.
-Together they designed, costed and produced a piece for print, ...
+Together they designed, costed and produced a piece for print, using only ...
 Read more

 Engraver Megan’s stag comes to life in print